dylan-lang/dylan-tool/documentation/source/index.rst

 #.
 Once your PR has been merged, verify that the package is available in the
     catalog by running :command:`dylan install my-package@0.5.0`, substituting your new package name and release version.

-#.
-It's generally good practice to update the version immediately after
-    publishing a release so that it reflects the *next* release's version number.
-See :ref:`package-versions` for more on this.

 .. index::